All Episodes

 And now they can't be found.

-Your guiding light through times of trouble, confusion, murkiness, tumult, despair, chaos, lies in the news, doctored photos, staged events, and uh even the good times.
+Your guiding light through times of trouble, confusion, murkiness, tumult, despair, chaos, lies in the news, doctored photos, staged events, and even the good times.

-El Rushbow and the EIB network.
+El Rushbo and the EIB Nittler.

 Now look at this.